seriaati/seriaati/README.md

 👋 Hi, I'm an international student from Taiwan, currently studying computer science in [Waseda University](https://www.waseda.jp/top/en/).
 🌍 I speak Chinese and English.
 💬 You can contact me on [Discord](<https://discord.com/users/410036441129943050>).
-🐍 My most used and most loved programming language is Python, and I use it to code things like:
+🐍 The programming language I am best at is Python, and I use it to code things like:

 ## Discord Bots
-Most of my Discord bots have image generation funationalities, this means I have decent experience on using [Pillow](https://github.com/python-pillow/Pillow) and [Figma](https://www.figma.com/).
+Image generation is done by [Pillow](https://github.com/python-pillow/Pillow) and designed with [Figma](https://www.figma.com/).

-🔺 [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy): [**CURRENT MAJOR PROJECT**] Feature rich, beautifully designed Discord bot for Hoyoverse gamers.
+🔺 [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy): [**CURRENT MAIN PROJECT**] Feature rich, beautifully designed Discord bot for Hoyoverse gamers.
 🦢 [Shenhe](https://github.com/seriaati/shenhe_bot): My largest and most sucessful project so far (discontinued).
 🔧 [Embed Fixer](https://github.com/seriaati/embed-fixer): A Discord bot that fixes social media embeds.
 🖤 [Wuthery](https://github.com/Wuthery): A big project that I collab with other devs, it is a service for the game Wuthering Waves.